yazhnar/PlumaMetrics/README.md

 **The honest tradeoff:** Plausible and Fathom run fully managed infrastructure with dedicated support, so if you'd rather not manage a server at all, they're worth the price.
 PlumaMetrics asks a bit more setup effort (a free Netlify + Supabase account) in exchange for zero ongoing cost and full control of your own data.
 If you'd prefer **a zero setup, fully managed version of PlumaMetrics** instead, [join the waitlist](https://plumametrics.netlify.app) — it launches once there's enough demand.

+## 🍪 Why No Cookies?

+Most analytics tools use cookies or `localStorage` to assign each visitor a persistent ID; That's what lets them count "unique visitors" and track return visits.
+It's also exactly the mechanism that triggers cookie consent banners under GDPR and similar laws.

+PlumaMetrics uses a different approach: each visit is hashed from the visitor's IP address, the site ID, and the current date & then the IP is immediately discarded.
+The result is a one way hash that:

+- Lets us count unique visitors accurately, without storing anything that identifies them
+- Automatically rotates every 24 hours, so no one, including us - can link a visitor's activity across days
+- Requires no cookie, no `localStorage`, and no consent banner

+This is a deliberate tradeoff, not a permanent one: session based features like bounce rate and funnels aren't built yet, because doing them right, figuring out how to group multiple pageviews into one visit without introducing persistent tracking.
+We're building toward these on the [v0.2 wishlist](#-planned-for-v02--vote-on-what-ships-next) — upvote what you want to see, and we'll be transparent about exactly how we solve it when we do.

 ## 🚀 Deploy Your Own Instance

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/yazhnar/PlumaMetrics)